eslint/eslint/docs/rules/space-in-brackets.md

 # Disallow or enforce spaces inside of brackets. (space-in-brackets)

+**Deprecation notice**: This rule is deprecated and has been superseded by the [object-curly-spacing](object-curly-spacing.md) and [array-bracket-spacing](array-bracket-spacing.md) rules.
+It will be removed in ESLint v1.0.

 While formatting preferences are very personal, a number of style guides require or disallow spaces between brackets:

 ```js